Xakkusu/bioshock-quiz/README.md

     - [Media](#media)
     - [Resources](#resources)
 - [ACKNOWLEDGEMENTS](#acknowledgements)

 ## SITE OWNER GOALS
 - to provide the user with a fun short quiz mainly for Bioshock/gaming fans with increasingly more difficult questions
-- to provide the user the opportunity to test oneself on game knowdledge depending on the different Bioshock games (I-III)
+- to provide the user the opportunity to test oneself on game knowledge depending on the different Bioshock games (I-III)
-- to provide the user with a website with a familiar syling and theme of the games
+- to provide the user with a website with a familiar styling and theme of the games
 - to provide the user with the ability to gain more knowledge in case they didn't achieve the score they wanted

 ## USER EXPERIENCE (UX)
 #### First Time User Goals
 - I want to take a Bioshock quiz to test my knowledge
 - I want to understand the website, its structure and how to take the quiz
 - I want the quiz to be easy to use and navigate
-- I want to take the quiz whenever, whereever
+- I want to take the quiz whenever, wherever
 - I want to take the test on whichever device

 #### Returning User Goals
-- I want to be able to choose between different types of quizes
+- I want to be able to choose between different types of quizzes
 - I want to be able to improve my knowledge of the Bioshock series

 #### Frequent User Goals
-- I want to be able to choose between different types of quizes
+- I want to be able to choose between different types of quizzes
 - I want to be able to improve my knowledge of the Bioshock series
 - I want to be able to see my score of the quiz outside of taking the quiz